Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 Certain symbols or icons are confusing to players, making them uncertain what the data appearing on screen means.
 Sometimes, the information players are looking for couldn't be easily found with one spot.
 These would cause unnecessary difficulties for new players who are yet unfamiliar with this game.
+The visual designers should work on improving the problematic UI elements' apppearances to make them clearer.

 == Recognition Rather Than Recall & Help and Documentation